cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 Installation of Cloudmesh (End User)
 ------------------------------------

-.. note:: The installation steps below assume you intend to use cloudmesh only as a user.
-   If you intend to utilize cloudmesh as a developer, we encourage you to skip ahead to the next section which lists the installation steps required for a source install.
+.. note:: The end user installation steps assume you intend to use cloudmesh only as a user.
+If you intend to utilize cloudmesh as a developer, you must skip ahead to the next section which lists the installation steps required for a source install.

 The recommended installation approach for cloudmesh is handled through pip.
 Cloudmesh is distributed in different modules, so as an end user, you only need to install the modules you desire.

-Prior to beginning, be sure to activate your venv, ``ENV3``.
+Prior to beginning, be sure to activate your venv, e.g.``ENV3``.
 Then, depending on your needs, you can install the cloudmesh `cloud` or `storage` bundle with:

 .. code:: bash